The Five at Five: Natasha Blake

 14 Jul 2022

-From hidden-gems to places to people-watch, from bookshops to beauty spots – here is some inspiration, celebrating the independents in our local neighborhoods around the world.
+From hidden-gems to places to people-watch, from bookshops to beauty spots – here is some inspiration, celebrating the independents in our local neighbourhoods around the world.

 This week’s selection has been curated by Natasha Blake, the creative behind South London’s Fuego Nails.
 ‘B.A.D Nails for Bad Bxtches’ reads her website’s landing page, which not only outlines her handy work – pun intended – but also highlights her collaborative projects such as ‘Las Mujeres de Fuego’, a short film published on Dazed that celebrates female empowerment in mythology.